Efficient Image Upgrade

 Note

-The following output displays the primary AP.
+The output displays the primary AP.

-Device# show ap master list
+Device# show ap primary list

 AP Name WTP Mac AP Model Site Tag